bonsai-rx/machinelearning/docs/index.md

   - *Bonsai.ML.LinearDynamicalSystems.Kinematics* - subpackage included in the LinearDynamicalSystems package which supports using the Kalman Filter to infer kinematic data.
 * Bonsai.ML.Visualizers - provides a set of visualizers for dynamic graphing/plotting.

+> [!NOTE]
-*Note* Bonsai.ML packages are installed through Bonsai's integrated package manager and are typically available for use immediately.
+> Bonsai.ML packages are installed through Bonsai's integrated package manager and are typically available for use immediately.
 However, certain packages may require additional steps for installation.
 See the dedicated package section for specific guides and documentation.